nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target User Profile**:

-* Students or recent graduates who are actively looking for job opportunities, specifically internships in the tech industry.
+* Students who are actively looking for internship opportunities specifically in the tech industry.
 * Users who prefer using a desktop app over mobile or web applications.
 * Users comfortable with typing commands, benefiting from a Command Line Interface (CLI) for faster data entry.
 * Users looking for an organized way to manage a list of companies, contact statuses, and related job application data.